apache/gravitino/docs/index.md

 Gravitino supports different catalogs to manage the metadata in different sources.
 Please see:

-* [Iceberg catalog](./lakehouse-iceberg-catalog.md): a complete guide to use Gravitino to manage Apache Iceberg data.
+* [Iceberg catalog](./lakehouse-iceberg-catalog.md): a complete guide to using Gravitino to manage Apache Iceberg data.
 * [Iceberg REST catalog service](./iceberg-rest-service.md): a
   complete guide to use Gravitino as an Apache Iceberg REST catalog service.